Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 That maps cleanly to enterprise scenarios.

-Scenario one with stable BI demand
+Scenario one: stable BI demand

-Scenario two with bursty exploration
+Scenario two: bursty exploration

 TCO depends on people, not just compute